Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 <br>

-> Spreadsheet upload currently only has functionality to add new data, and cannot overwrite or edit existing data in your RO-Crate.
+> This template can be edited in [Microsoft Excel](https://www.microsoft.com/en-au/microsoft-365/excel), [LibreOffice Calc](https://www.libreoffice.org/discover/calc/) or [Google Sheets](https://google.com/sheets).
+It is not compatible with Apple Numbers.

 The template is based on an example {{< glossary_link display="data collection" id="data-collection" >}} that contains three types of files within each object:

 - Audio files (WAV), the primary material
 - Text files (CSV), transcriptions of the audio files
 - ELAN files (EAF), linguistic annotations of the audio files

+> Spreadsheet conversion currently only has functionality to add new data, and cannot overwrite or edit existing data in your RO-Crate.

 <br>